halilozercan/halilozercan.github.io/_posts/2024-03-30-why-text-gets-jittery-when-scaled-on-android.markdown

 ## Acknowledgements

 Usually the acknowledgements section comes at the end of articles or papers.
 This has never made sense to me.
 Especially, right now.
-Most of my research was practice as you will in this post but my curiosity was lit by [this document](https://docs.google.com/document/d/1wpzgGMqXgit6FBVaO76epnnFC_rQPdVKswrDQWyqO1M/preview?tab=t.0#heading=h.bjsw53t8jqke), written by Behdad Esfahbod, the author of HarfBuzz.
+Most of my research was practice as you will see in this post but my curiosity was lit by [this document](https://docs.google.com/document/d/1wpzgGMqXgit6FBVaO76epnnFC_rQPdVKswrDQWyqO1M/preview?tab=t.0#heading=h.bjsw53t8jqke), written by Behdad Esfahbod, the author of HarfBuzz.

 If you have time and are hungry for more in-depth exploration of text shaping and rendering, albeit from 2012's perspective, please read the whole thing.
 The fact that it is public is what also encouraged me to make my own work public.